The US economy loses 50 million hours ($7.4 billion) a day in productivity, according to HBR.

 While an employee time tracking software can seem like a silver bullet for all productivity, payroll, regulatory, and cost-related problems, there’s a catch.
 The software you choose must meet your needs and match your budget.

-That’s why it’s crucial to look for three things when evaluating various employee time tracking software:
+That’s why it’s crucial to look for these five things when evaluating various employee time tracking software: